coolapso/megophone/README.md

   -h, --help                help for megophone
   -m, --m-only              Post to Mastodon Only
-  -p, --media-path string   Path of media to be uploaded -x, --x-only              Post to X only
+  -p, --media-path string   Path of media to be uploaded
+      --profile string      The configuration profile to use (default "default") -x, --x-only              Post to X only

 Use "megophone [command] --help" for more information about a command.